NEXMAP/odom_MozFest2017/README.md

 We are so excited to be going to Mozfest!
 Join us at the there!
 Read more about our session [https://github.com/MozillaFoundation/mozfest-program-2017/issues/717]!
 We are scheduling meetings with people ahead of time so feel free to reach out to Elisabeth beforehand either via email (lisard at gmail) or [Twitter](https://twitter.com/lisard).

 We'll be at Mozfest in the Decentralization Gallery and be giving a talk on Sunday in Decentralization from 3:15-4:15.
-(The guide says we go until 5:30, but that's incorrect.)
+(The guide may say something different but this is the correct time.)

 Even if you aren't going to Mozfest, you can still get involved! <b>Check out our [issues](../../issues) page for specific ways you can contribute!</b> Each issue explains where and how to make a particular contribution.
 Generally we ask you add comments to the issue or work on a linked Google Doc.
 If you don't understand what we are asking for or you want to help in other ways, get in touch with Elisabeth or [open a new issue](../../issues).